hmrc/play-fsm/README.md

 In this library, you find a ready-to-use solution tailored for use in an HMRC-style frontend Play application, like `agent-invitations-frontend`.

 ### Design
-The key concept is a *Journey*.
+The key concept is a **Journey**.
 Each journey represents separate business transaction.
+Each journey has a single root state.

-It is only loosely related to the HTTP and user session, in fact, depending on the state persistence implementation it can be a part of a user session or even it could span multiple users.
+Journey is only loosely related to the HTTP and user session, in fact, depending on the state persistence implementation it can be a part of a user session, span multiple sessions or cross authorisation boundary.
-Former is the common variant.
-It is expected of an application to have one or more journeys.
+It is expected of an application to consist of one or more journeys.

-Journey consist of a set of *State*s and *Transition*s.
+Journey is build out of **State**s and **Transition**s.

-*State* can be anything but usually it will be a set of case classes/objects representing the stage and data of a business transaction.
+**State** can be anything but usually it will be a set of case classes/objects representing the stage and data of a business transaction.
 State is not expected to have finite values, can be continuous if needed!

-*Transition* is a means of moving from one state to another.
-It is represented as a partial async function.
+**Transition** is a means of moving from one state to another.
+It's type is a partial async function `State => Future[State]`.
-Transition should be a *pure* function, depending only on its own parameters and state.
+Transition should be a *pure* function, depending only on its own parameters and current state.
 External async requests to the upstream services should be provided as a function-type parameters.

+**Breadcrumbs** is a reversed list of previous states (the head is the last one) forming journey history.
+History is available only to the *service* and *controller* layers, *model* by design has no implicit knowledge of the history.
+Breadcrumbs allow for safe backlinking and rewinding.
+If needed *controller* and *service* can exercise fine control over the journey history.

 ### Benefits
 - proper concern separation: